 Operations and Technology Committee is responsible for rationalizing, streamlining and sanctioning the front to back operations process flow plus control to ensure the operations efficiency, control and customer services; reviewing and approving standard service charges and fees of products and services, solution suggestion and resolution to any operations risk issue(s); strategizing the long and medium term information technology plan; sanctioning the bank-wide information and/or technology risk management policy(es); evaluate and ensure the overall cost and effectiveness of information technology system(s) deployed.
-The Committee comprises of Head of Operations and Technology (Chairman); Chief Executive Officer, Head of IT, Chief Risk Officer, ; Head of Finance; Head of Corporate Banking and Institutional Banking; Head of Compliance; Head of Treasury.
-4 Operation and Technology Committee meetings were held during 2022.
+The Committee comprises of Chief Executive Officer (Chairman), Senior Executives overseeing the business functions, Head of IT, Head of Operations, Chief Risk Officer, Head of Finance; Head of Legal and Compliance and Head of Treasury.
+4 Operation and Technology Committee meetings were held during 2023.